New Kung Fu Cult Master 2: Reception

-Screenhkblog.com gave the film 2½ out of 5 stars, writing, "Given the scope of Jin Yong’s The Heaven Sword and Dragon Sabre novel that covers multiple characters and events, it would have been wise for Wong Jing and Keung Kwok-Man to make this into a trilogy instead."
+Screenhkblog.com gave the film 2½ out of 5 stars, writing, "Given the scope of Jin Yong's The Heaven Sword and Dragon Saber that covers multiple characters and events, it would have been wise for Wong Jing and Venus Keung to make this into a trilogy instead."

 The Scribbling Geek wrote, "I'm glad the producers went a little bolder, a little wilder with this second part.
 I wouldn't have minded too, had they gone further with the changes."

-Reviewer Gabriel Chong of movieexclusive.com gave the film 2½ out of 5 stars, writing, "So while we were pleasantly surprised by its predecessor, we were left genuinely jaded by ‘New Kung Fu Cult Master 2’, particularly because we thought the point of Wong Jing revisiting this story was so he could get a chance to film the conclusion.
+Gabriel Chong of movieexclusive.com gave the film 2½ out of 5 stars, writing, "So while we were pleasantly surprised by its predecessor, we were left genuinely jaded by New Kung Fu Cult Master 2, particularly because we thought the point of Wong Jing revisiting this story was so he could get a chance to film the conclusion.
 Those who have read the book will know that there is more than enough material within for a trilogy, but to try to tell the story over the length of two feature films necessarily means Wong Jing should have had the good sense to trim down the story and make some narrative adjustments.
 As much as you feel compelled to see how it ends, we urge you to leave it hanging; at least then you'd have done so at a high, than endure a sure but gradual descent to new lows.
 If this is the sequel Wong Jing did not get to make back in the 1990s, we'd rather he did not make it after all."